banzaicloud/pvc-operator/README.md

 This operator makes using [Kubernetes Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) easier on cloud providers, by dynamically creating the required accounts, classes and more.
 It allows to use exactly the same [Helm](https://helm.sh) chart on all the supported providers, there is no need to create cloud specific Helm charts.

-The Currently supported list od Providers/StorageClasses are:
+The Currently supported list of Providers/StorageClasses are:

 - Azure(AKS)
     - AzureFile